wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 }
 ```

 It works!

 ![](@attachment/Clipboard_2020-01-30-19-58-43.png)

-How would we convert this to an arrow function?
-First we will stick it in a variable, and convert it to an arrow.
+How could you convert this to an arrow function?

+Stick, stick it in a variable, and convert it to an arrow function like so 👇

 ```js
  const makeABaby = (first,last) => {